Cyclist who claimed he was hurt by barbed wire charged with fraud, mischief - Red Deer Advocate

 “As a result of all of the information that they provided us, we were able to determine that he had not hurt himself on the trail the way he claimed,” said RCMP Cpl.
 Curtis Peters.

-“We found out that he had actually been involved in a collision with a barbed wire fence, but he was riding an ATV on private property of a friend nearby and that’s how he got the injuries,” Peters said.
+“We found out that he had actually been involved in a collision with a barbed wire fence, but he was riding an ATV on private property of a friend nearby and that’s how he got the injuries.

 “It had nothing to do with the trail system or with mountain biking at all.”